Breaking Down a Monolith

 There is a fair amount of art involved when you decompose a monolith, there is no magic formula.
 Hopefully this article gives you some tips and a place to start your journey.
 Refactoring takes time, be patient, your portfolio wasn’t built in a day and you won’t move everything to the cloud in a week.
 Move what makes sense, prioritize what can and be ruthlessly pragmatic.
 Good luck!

 Decomposing the monolith can be a very challenging exercise.
 With years of technical debt, mounting pressure and an often unconscious attachment to “we’ve always done it that way” it can be a challenge to shift to microservices.
-Not to toot our own horn, but the VMware Pivotal Labs team has a proven track record of success helping companies of all sizes in a wide variety of domains modernize their apps.
+Not to toot our own horn, but the VMware Tanzu Labs team has a proven track record of success helping companies of all sizes in a wide variety of domains modernize their apps.
 We even offer a virtual consultation, if you’re interested, please reach out.